pickles976/pickles976.github.io/_posts/2023-07-30-Full-Stack-Footguns.md

 This is already really difficult to do for most games, and is unrealistic for a coding game, but I have been thinking about what makes things engaging for people.

+1. Immediate feedback.
+Having a REPL is ideal.
+2. Gentle learning curves.
+Exposing people to one thing at a time, at their own pace, lets them build mastery of the basics quickly and get the "vocab" of the thing down so they can start building more useful abstractions quickly.
+3. Recursive complexity.
+There are games like Factorio or Supreme Commander or even Minecraft that let you abstract away things that you once did manually.
+Instead of killing cows by hand you have a cow factory.
+You can pipe that cow factory into your furnace and pipe that into your automatic chest sorter, and now the only piece of the pipeline you need to touch is feeding your cows wheat every now and then.
+Letting players build complex behaviors as a block and then hiding that abstraction away lets them do a lot of really cool things.

+The REPL piece is the only bit of the game that actually works.
+You still have to hit "compile" which is pretty annoying, but whatever.

-When coding, it's usually a good idea to see things in isolation.
+To expand on #2, when coding, it's usually a good idea to see things in isolation.
 Seeing your ship by itself makes it much easier to understand what's going on.
 Making a tutorial that introduces you to things one step at a time would be really helpful.
 Unfortunately the victory conditions and behaviors of the game itself are hardcoded.
 Separating the logic that checks for game over conditions into the Game Manager class and then providing it with different behaviors would be helpful.

 As for the coding itself, using Javascript with a custom API for the game is a bit clunky and excludes a lot of people.
 It does have the benefit of giving you "real" practice at coding in JS.
 But let's be real, there are infinite better options for this than my crappy game.
 I think a Forth would be a good candidate to replace Javascript for a few of reasons.
 Now-- hear me out.

 Reason 1: I want to learn Forth and implement a Forth interpreter in WebAssembly for the browser.
 It seems like a nice gentle lang dev project for someone like me who is too lazy to implement a full interpreter for a more complex language.

 Reason 2: The recursive/stack nature of Forth makes it a lot easier to implement state machines, which is really all that these little NPCs are.
+See #3

 Reason 3: The basic control flow (or lack thereof) makes it easier for me to build a visual programming system.
 I think to make things easier for players, it would be nice to provide them with a visual way of programming.
 Have cards for API calls, cards for basic operations (operations and combinators), and cards for user-defined functions.